Ancient Aliens: Production

 Executive producer of the series was Kevin Burns from 2009 until 2021.
 Giorgio Tsoukalos serves as consulting producer, and is a featured guest, appearing in every episode.
 UFO researcher C. Scott Littleton served as a producing consultant during the series development until his death in 2010.

 Ancient Aliens originally aired a two-hour documentary special for the History Channel on March 8, 2009.
 The special was re-run several times, and is now packaged with the series as its pilot episode.
 Ancient Aliens: The Series aired on History from 2010 to 2011, then moved to H2 where it was promoted as one of the network's flagship series until 2014.
 Frequent re-airings of episodes continued on the History channel, with highlights and repackaged episodes airing on A&E and Lifetime.
 A selection of thirteen episodes which focused on the 2012 phenomenon was made available for syndication in the United States and Canada during the 2011–12 television season.
 In some foreign markets, the series still carries the Ancient Aliens: The Series title card.

-In 2015, the series returned to History after H2 was relaunched as Vice on TV.
-In response to complaints from disgruntled fans, Vice on TV created Action Bronson Watches Ancient Aliens.
+In 2015, the series returned to History after H2 was relaunched as Viceland.
+In response to complaints from disgruntled fans, Viceland created Action Bronson Watches Ancient Aliens.
 History renewed Ancient Aliens for a fifteenth season which premiered on January 24, 2020.
 Due to COVID-19 pandemic disrupting production, the season ended after all completed episodes were broadcast.
 Production was soon restarted, and a sixteenth season began on November 13, 2020.
 A twentieth season began broadcast in 2024.

 The spin-off series Ancient Aliens: Origins aired in 2024.